 Amnesty International’s Director for East and Southern Africa, Deprose Muchena, told reporters, “The government of Eswatini has launched a full-frontal assault on human rights in response to ongoing pro-democracy protests.
 Dozens of people have been killed for daring to demand that their government respects human rights.”

-However, the daily reality for Challenge Ministries Swaziland in the midst of Eswatini’s uprisings has proved to be a little more complex than major news outlets would like to make it seem.
+However, the daily reality for World Challenge’s partners, Challenge Ministries Swaziland, in the midst of Eswatini’s uprisings has proved to be a little more complex that major news outlets would like to make it seem.

 In the Eye of the Storm